msabramo/defrost/README.rst

     >>> req.specifier
     [('>=', '1.0'), ('<', '2.0')]

 Requirements play well with packages.
-You can check if a package satifies a requirement properly.
+Using the Python operator ``in``, you can check if a package satifies a requirement.

 .. code-block:: python